GloriousRedLeader/omgarturo/README.md

 A highly configurable **Dexer Attack Loop** that supports some chiv, necro and shield bash stuff.
 More to come later, I just don't really play other builds.

-A rather inefficient **Caster Attack Loop**.
+A versatile **Caster Attack Loop**.
 Good for mage tamer and InsaneUO specific focused necro caster.
+Also can heal pets / players.
+Can copy this file with different configurations like AoE spells for champ spawns, single target spells for bosses, heals for pets/players - or, lump them all into one configuration.

 A couple of **resource gathering** scripts.
 Use with caution.
 Don't break any rules.
 Includes fishing on a boat (also crab fishing), lumberjacking, and mining.

 **Restocker** is InsaneUO specific.
 It moves items from resource boxes (miner's storage box, reagent box, etc.) to a real container.
 No more clicking a million times and letting resources pile up at your feet.
 Useful in conjunction with bod builder.

+There are some quality of life scripts for simple things like **mounting/dismounting pets**, **leashing pets**, and **recalling** from a runebook.

 **BOD Builder** script to automate crafting and filling small and large bods.
 Seriously, this does 100% of the work for you.
 Highly configurable.
 Current support for
 * Alchemy